Get your home in shape for hurricane season

 Before hurricanes start forming, do a spot-check from the attic down.
 FLASH recommends caulking holes in building exteriors and tightening or replacing loose and missing screws and brackets in windows and doors -- including garage doors.
 Also, be sure to clean out the gutters.

-- Manufactured housing (mobile homes): Even if you have a newer home built to higher wind speeds, plan on evacuating, Reinhold says.
-There's too great a chance of damage from flying debris from older neighboring homes.
+- Plan to evacuate a mobile home.
+Even if you have a newer manufactured home built to withstand higher wind speeds, Reinhold says there's too great a chance of damage from flying debris from older neighboring homes to risk staying.

-- High-rises: If you live in a high-rise building, be aware that potentially damaging wind pressures increase with height.
+- Prepare for high-rise pressure changes.
+If you live in a high-rise building, be aware that potentially damaging wind pressures increase with height.

-- Patio/yard: Don't leave anything outside.
-Trim trees so branches don't bang against the house.
-Do it early enough so the trimmings can be hauled off before a hurricane.
-Otherwise, they could cause damage if they fly around.
+- Batten down the patio/yard.
+Don't leave anything outside, including furniture, playthings and tools.
+Trim trees so branches won't bang against the house, and do it early enough so the trimmings can be hauled off before a hurricane.
+Otherwise, they could become projectiles in a major storm.